Dr. Russell Freeland, DVM, DACVS-LA

 About This Video

-Dr. Russ Freeland talks about pre-purchase exams and their importance.
-A pre-purchase exam is done for the buyer to ensure the horse will be a good match for the individual and suitable for the role they are expected to fill.
+Dr. Russ Freeland talks about Pre-Purchase Exams and their importance in your buying process.
+A pre-purchase exam is done for the buyer to ensure the horse will be a good match and the discipline they plan to use it for.

-Getting a pre-purchase exam is a vital part of the buying process to ensure your new horse will be the right one for you.
-Watch to learn more about pre-purchase exams!
+Getting a pre-purchase exam is a vital part of the buying process for obtaining a new horse to ensure your horse will be the best it can be for you.
+Watch more to learn about pre-purchase exams!

 About The Expert

 Dr. Freeland grew up in agriculture in southwest Louisiana.
 He attended Louisiana State University earning a bachelor’s degree in wildlife ecology and a Doctor of Veterinary Medicine.
 After graduating he spent a year in a general and referral large animal private practice in Colorado as an intern.
 Following his internship, Dr. Freeland worked in upstate New York in general and referral equine practice prior to starting a large animal surgery residency.
 Dr. Freeland was trained in soft tissue and orthopedic surgery as well as sports medicine at the University of Wisconsin.
 During this time, he also performed research in the area of equine wound management.
 Dr. Freeland has a special interest in orthopedics and lameness in the performance horse.
 He is a board-certified large animal surgeon by the American College of Veterinary Surgeons.
 He is a member of the American Association of Equine Practitioners, American Association of Bovine Practitioners, and the American Veterinary Medical Association.
 Dr. Freeland has spent the last four years in private practice in Texas.

 Outside of practice, Dr. Freeland enjoys the outdoors, spending most of his free time hunting, fishing, flying, and diving.